Ruby Princess: Biosecurity review

 The Australian Inspector-General of Biosecurity also conducted a review of at-border delivery of human biosecurity functions in regard to the Ruby Princess incident.
 His report was released on 29 April 2021 and found that inspection protocols were not followed as unwell passengers should have been screened individually by following a checklist but this was not done.
-The report made over 40 recommendations to improve Australias' human biosecurity management on ships.
+The report made over 40 recommendations to improve Australia's human biosecurity management on ships.

-2022: spread of COVID-19
+2022 outbreaks

-In April 2022, the Ruby Princess and 52 other cruise ships were under investigation by the CDC for excessive COVID-19 outbreaks on board their vessels since the start of the year.
+In April 2022, Ruby Princess and 52 other cruise ships were under investigation by the CDC for excessive COVID-19 outbreaks on board their vessels since the start of the year.
 In January, 12 passengers on a Ruby Princess cruise to Mexico tested positive for the virus, while more than 70 people were found to have COVID-19 on the same ship after it returned from a trip to the Panama Canal in March.
 On a third cruise in April to Hawaii, 143 passengers on the Ruby Princess tested positive.

-Passengers on the Hawaii trip stated that it was quite clear that a large number of passengers were ill but unless they self-reported, they were free to move around the ship.
+Passengers on the Hawaii trip stated that it was quite clear that a large number of passengers were ill, but unless they self-reported, they were free to move around the ship.
 All people on the Hawaii cruise were vaccinated.
 One person was hospitalised.

+2023 San Francisco allision

+On 6 July 2023, Ruby Princess made "unexpected contact" with the Port of San Francisco's Pier 27, described as a "hard landing", while docking at the completion of a ten-day cruise to Alaska.
+The allision woke some passengers during the early morning arrival and punctured the aft hull of the ship.
+Crews patched the hole the following day and the cruise line announced that it was "confident" the ship would soon be cleared to depart.
+However, after the United States Coast Guard required additional repairs to be made, the ship's departure was delayed by a further 36 hours, until 9 July, reducing the intended ten-day Alaska voyage to seven days, with calls at Ketchikan, Alaska and Prince Rupert, British Columbia only.